-Persistent digital divide, lack of in-demand technical skills, decline in employer-sponsored training in the last several years resulted in loss of manual jobs and threatened jobs for many people.
+The persistent digital divide, lack of in-demand technical skills, decline in employer-sponsored training in the last several years resulted in the loss of manual jobs and threatened jobs for many people.
 Those with less formal education, youth, people with disabilities, people of color, and women got hit especially hard.
-Current and future jobs recovery requires digital skills that many job seekers simply do not have.
+Current and future job recovery requires digital skills that many job seekers simply do not have.

-This is why Microsoft, LinkedIn and GitHub joined forces to provide opportunity to gain new skills for new digital economy.
-They consolidated digital skills resources in one place by forming opportunity.linkedin.com a hub for digital literacy skills:
+This is why Microsoft, LinkedIn, and GitHub joined forces to provide opportunities to gain new skills for the new digital economy.
+They consolidated digital skills resources in one place by forming opportunity.linkedin.com, a hub for digital literacy skills:

 New technology skills for most in demand jobs are being offered through free LinkedIn Learning classes, GitHub Learning Lab tools, and low-cost Microsoft Certifications.

 Microsoft Digital Literacy Course includes lesson guides, transcripts, and videos available in multiple languages.
 Participants will receive a downloadable Digital Literacy Certificate of Completion.

 LinkedIn Learning offers 13 courses on Digital Fluency and Productivity: Office 365, video collaboration tools like WebEx, Microsoft Teams and Zoom, and Google Drive- a virtual collaboration tool.
 All classes are taught in English, French, Spanish and German.